Anonym027/ProxSVRGplus/README.md

 ## GenAI Tutorial

 See [GenAI_Tutorial.md](./GenAI_Tutorial.md) for a detailed, step-by-step tutorial documenting how generative AI tools (Gemini CLI, ChatGPT) were used throughout the development, debugging, packaging, and validation of this project.
+This tutorial documents a dual-AI workflow using ChatGPT for high-level reasoning and Gemini CLI for direct code execution.

 ---